 Clindamycin (Cleocin-T®, Clinda-Derm®)

-Topical clindamycin has a long history of successfully treating acne.
-It works by killing P. acnes and decreasing inflammation.
-In topical form, clindamycin has proven to be safe and is well tolerated.
-Skin dryness and irritation are possible troubles.
-It is important to use clindamycin as directed to decrease bacterial resistance that can occur with antibiotic.
+Topical clindamycin is indicated for the treatment of acne.
+It works by suppressing the growth of P. acnes and decreasing inflammation.
+In topical form, clindamycin has proven to be safe and is well tolerated11.

-Topical clindamycin comes in various vehicles, including gel, lotion, solution and foam.
+Topical clindamycin comes in various forms, including gel, lotion, solution and foam.

 Clindamycin and Benzoyl Peroxide (Acanya®, BenzaClin®, Duac®)

 Clindamycin phosphate 1.2% plus benzoyl peroxide 3% gel has a favourable safety and tolerability, and may be superior than clindamycin alone in the treatment of acne vulgaris3.
-Clindamycin may work synergistically with benzoyl peroxide by increasing free-radical formation.
+Clindamycin works synergistically with benzoyl peroxide by increasing free-radical formation.

 Clindamycin phosphate 1.2% plus tretinoin 0.025% gel was approved by the FDA in 2006 for the treatment of acne vulgaris.
-This product combines the anti-inflammatory and antibacterial properties of clindamycin with the well proven beneficial comedolytic effects of tretinoin, with a low incidence of irritation.
+The gel combines anti-inflammatory and antibacterial properties of clindamycin with beneficial comedolytic action of tretinoin4.
+This combination is very well-tolerated and has a low incidence of irritation.
 Noticeable improvement in acne is usually seen after 12 weeks of application.

 Antibiotics NOT recommended for acne